 If there were debt prison for nations, America would be incarcerated.
 As a society and as individuals, we’ve lost the restraining discipline that made us great.
 We have yet to internalize the old axiom: “If your outgo exceeds your income, your upkeep will be your downfall.”

-If we take a close look at American society during World War II, we find lost principles that need to be dusted off and put into use again: the basic principles of thrift and industry that allowed us to persevere, win the war and enter a period of extended prosperity.
+Hearken back to American society during the Second World War.
+Most of us weren’t alive then, but we can still bring the lessons forward.
+If we take a close look at that time period, we find lost principles that need to be dusted off and put into use again: the basic principles of thrift and industry that allowed us to persevere, win the war and enter a period of extended prosperity.

 In those days, nearly everyone came together to support the war effort.
 There was a common cause that bound people together.
 Society was imbued with a spirit of sacrifice and contribution rather than entitlement and consumption.

 David McCullough, the eminent American historian, recently stated in a Harvard Business Review article, “When the founders wrote about life, liberty and the pursuit of happiness, they didn’t mean longer vacations and more comfortable hammocks.
 They meant the pursuit of learning.
 The pursuit of improvement and excellence.
 In hard work is happiness.”

 What do life, liberty and the pursuit of happiness mean today?
 I’m afraid that our softening American culture has cast a new interpretation of this chartering statement.
 And it does seem more to do with longer vacations and more comfortable hammocks.

 In 1979, social critic Christopher Lasch wrote a book called "The Culture of Narcissism."
 It was an acerbic critique of our prevailing culture.
 He warned of the narcissistic personality of our time and the invasion of the self — in other words, the preoccupation with indulgence and gratification and the dismissal of “outmoded styles of consumption.”